AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

   * ``engagementInfo`` - Data specific to the mini app.
   * ``targetScore`` - An optional score that the user must attain in order for the current game to be considered as a win.
 If this data is present, the mini app must accomodate it's UI to inform this user of this specific target score.
+  * ``difficultyLevel`` - Tells the mini app how difficult the game should proceed.
+This is in an integer from 0 (easiest) to 4 (hardest).
+A difficultyLevel of 2 should represent a normal difficulty level.

   An example of the data passed by ``onData`` is as follows: